-Treatment of anemia due to chronic kidney disease (CKD), including members on dialysis and members not on dialysis to decrease the need for red blood cell (RBC) transfusion.
+Indicated for the treatment of anemia due to chronic kidney disease (CKD), including patients on dialysis and patients not on dialysis to decrease the need for red blood cell (RBC) transfusion.

-For the treatment of anemia due to zidovudine administered at < 4200 mg per week in HIV-infected members with endogenous serum erythropoietin levels of < 500mUnits/mL.
+Indicated for the treatment of anemia due to zidovudine administered at \leq 4200 mg per week in HIV-infected patients with endogenous serum erythropoietin levels of \leq 500mUnits/mL.

-For the treatment of anemia in members with non-myeloid malignancies where anemia is due to the effect of concomitant myelosuppressive chemotherapy, and upon initiation, there is a minimum of two additional months of planned chemotherapy.
+Indicated for the treatment of anemia in patients with non-myeloid malignancies where anemia is due to the effect of concomitant myelosuppressive chemotherapy, and upon initiation, there is a minimum of two additional months of planned chemotherapy.